anggxyz/kernel-blog/content/post/launching-kb3.md

 ### Tracks

 Setting down a path for these adventures to stride on was what we tried to achieve through the introduction of tracks.
-While Genesis Block focused on the core of what KERNEL is, KB2 melded into more focused tracks, focusing on niches in web3 that were a top priority for the cohort.
+While Genesis Block focused on the core of what KERNEL is, Block 2 melded into more focused tracks, focusing on niches in web3 that were a top priority for the cohort.

 We saw mini-cohorts forming around these tracks -- which were led by DeFi Alliance (DeFi), IDEO (Fairlaunch), YFI / Status (Security), and OP Games (Gaming).